Learnable Sparsity for Vision Generative Models: Introduction

-Because of the potential issues induced by larger diffusion models, prior methods have explored ways to reduce model size and computation, \cite{fang2023structural}, including model distillation~\cite{meng2023distillation, huang2024knowledge} and model pruning~\cite{fang2023structural}.
-Compared to distillation, pruning usually induces less training overhead.
-However, pruning diffusion models present considerable challenges, as even minor changes in continuous latent variables can degrade image quality.
-Consequently, pruning diffusion models often require retraining to restore performance. \citet{fang2023structural} estimate that diffusion model compression can demand 10\% to 20\% of the original training cost.
-For large models, this retraining burden is substantial.
-For instance, training Stable Diffusion 2 requires approximately $200,000$ GPU hours on 40GB A100 GPUs~\cite{sd2cost}, costing nearly $\$1$M on AWS~\cite{aws_pricing}.
-Retraining a compressed version of SD2 can, therefore, consume up to $40,000$ GPU hours.
-Pruning larger models, such as \gls{sdxl} and FLUX, would require even more resources, posing significant challenges for resource-constrained organizations.
+Due to the potential challenges induced by larger models, prior methods have explored ways to reduce model size and computation, including model distillation~\citep{meng2023distillation, huang2024knowledge} and model pruning~\citep{fang2023structural}.
+Compared to standard knowledge distillation that usually trains a student model from scratch, pruning is computationally more efficient.
+However, pruned models with fewer weights often suffer from degraded generative performance, making retraining necessary to restore their capabilities. \citet{fang2023structural} estimate that diffusion model compression can demand 10\% to 20\% of the original training cost.
+Therefore, compressing an SD2 can consume up to $40,000$ GPU hours~\citep{sd2cost}.
+Recently, \citet{kim2024bk} showed that the cost of pruning SD2 can be reduced to around 300 A100 GPU hours with 0.22M calibration data.
+For pruning larger models, such as \gls{sdxl} and FLUX, the retraining burden is more substantial.

+One primary reason for the extensive retraining required in prior approaches is due to their coarse pruning criteria.
+Prior pruning approaches for diffusion models use simple heuristics or one-shot pruning strategies~\citep{kim2024bk,fang2023structural}, which often fail to balance sparsity and performance.
+To improve the pruning selection criteria, differentiable masking has been explored in classical pruning research~\citep{louizos2018learning,wen16learning_structured,Liu_2015_CVPR,deep_compression,yuan2006model} and has recently been adapted to large language models (LLMs)~\citep{fang2024maskllm}.
+However, several unique characteristics of vision generative models make the application of differentiable masking difficult.
+For instance, vision generative models are Markovian~\citep{songdenoising,songscore,lipmanflow}, where each generation step only relies on the previous state.
+Consequently, a minor change at an intermediate generation step can cause a ripple effect that significantly distorts the final result.

-In this work, we show for the first time, to the best of our knowledge, that a significant amount of parameters can still be removed without retraining the pruned model, as illustrated in Figure~\ref{fig:teaser}.
-For effective pruning that maintains generation ability throughout the denoising process, we formulate an end-to-end pruning objective to preserve the final denoised latent at the last denoising step given an initial noise input.
-This approach has the advantage over the alternative of minimizing the noise prediction difference between the original and the pruned model at each time step separately, which can introduce cumulative errors throughout the denoising steps and eventually lead to substantial quality degradation.
+In this work, we propose an end-to-end pruning scheme that adapts differentiable masking to vision generative models.
+With our innovative pruning scheme, we show for the first time, to the best of our knowledge, that a significant number of parameters can be removed using 10 A100 GPU hours and only 100 data samples, as illustrated in Figure~\ref{fig:teaser}.
+This approach has the advantage over the alternative of optimizing a mask in a per-step manner, which can introduce cumulative errors throughout the denoising steps and eventually lead to substantial quality degradation.
+Detailed discussion can be found in Section~\ref{sec:challenges_per_step}.